 Important policies regarding student health at Utica College.

-All Utica College students, faculty, and staff who do not have an approved medical or religious accommodation on file must provide documentation that they are fully vaccinated with an authorized COVID-19 vaccine prior to coming onto campus for the Fall 2021 Semester for any reason, including but not limited to moving into a residence hall, attending classes, for any employment purposes, participating in Utica College-related activities, and/or entering any campus building.
+All Utica College students, faculty, and staff who do not have an approved medical or religious accommodation on file must provide documentation that they are fully vaccinated with an authorized COVID-19 vaccine and booster vaccine by February 1, 2022.

 All students enrolled in a New York State College must be in compliance with New York State Public Health Law 2165.
 Failure to meet these requirements may result in cancellation of registration.

 All students taking six (6) or more credits per semester must submit the following proof of immunizations: